Companies that use Swan

 A salesperson needs to understand that these customers are dealing with growing pains.
 They're moving fast, adding complexity to their product, and likely dealing with an increasing number of integrations and partnerships.
 They need banking infrastructure that can scale with them without requiring a massive engineering lift.
 They value solutions that are developer-friendly, well-documented, and won't slow them down.
 They're sophisticated buyers who will evaluate multiple options carefully.

-Based on an analysis of tech stacks from companies that use Swan
+Source: Analysis of tech stacks from 167 companies that use Swan

 Commonly Paired Technologies